Jasonspd/michelin-quiz/README.md

 I decided to learn Angular and use it for the first time building the michelin quiz.

-Simply fork the repo and open the html file to run.
+Simply fork the repo and open index.html to run.

 ###TODO:
 - More general styling